T145/actual-stellar-systems/README.md

 # Actual Stellar Systems

-Bringing realism into Stellaris! 🌌
+An educated effort to bring more realism to the Stellaris experience! 🌌

 # Dev Environment Setup